cylc/cylc-flow/doc/src/tutorial.rst

 Cylc supports a number of different batch systems.
-Tasks submitted to external batch queuing systems like ``at``, ``PBS``, ``SLURM``, ``Moab``, or ``LoadLeveler``, are displayed as *submitted* in the cylc GUI until they start executing.
+Tasks submitted to external batch queuing systems like ``at``, ``PBS``, ``SLURM``, ``Moab``, or ``LoadLeveler``, are displayed as *submitted* until they start executing.

 - For more on task job scripts, see :ref:`JobScripts`.
 - For more on batch systems, see :ref:`AvailableMethods`.